redfrexx/OpenSourceGIS_06/README.md

   `conda env create -f ors_environment.yml`

-  If you are asked to provide Admin credentials, just click 'Cancel'.
+  If you are asked to provide Admin credentials, just click 'No'.

 4. Activate the new virtual environment:

   `activate ors`

+  If you successfully activated your new environment command prompt should look something like this with the name of the activate environment (ors) in brackets in front of your current path:

+`(ors) M:\git\OpenSourceGIS_06\env>`

 5. Install the openrouteservice and geopy packages

   `conda install openrouteservice geopy`

 ## Starting the jupyter notebook

-1. Make Firefox or Chrome your default Web Browser: [https://support.microsoft.com/en-ca/help/4028606/windows-10-change-your-default-browser]
+1. Make Firefox or Chrome your default Web Browser: For instructions on how to do that, see [here](https://support.microsoft.com/en-ca/help/4028606/windows-10-change-your-default-browser).
 2. Start the Jupyter notebook server:

   `jupyter notebook`